April Ingham – Executive Director

 April is currently a Director of the Canada Council for International Development, an Advisor to the School of Technology and Education for Royal Roads University, and is active in a number of organizations including the British Columbia Council for International Cooperation (BCICC) and Media-Net.
 She boasts an impressive career and record of service within the non-profit sector, most notably with the First Peoples’ Cultural Foundation, public art galleries, the BC Arts Council, and the BC Museums Association.
 Throughout her career, April has successfully managed complex projects in a cross-cultural and multi-stakeholder context.
 Prior to joining PPP, she worked for three years as Production Manager for the nationally broadcast Indigenous arts and culture television show “The New Canoe”.
 She is also credited as part of the development team for the web-based Indigenous language archiving system First Voices.

 Pawa is Nuu-chah-nulth from Ahousaht Territory.
-As Programs Director, she is responsible for our International Aboriginal Youth Internship Program, as well as Red Tide: First Peoples Climate Summit.
+As our Program Associate, she assists with the design and coordination of our programs that included our proposed International Aboriginal Youth Internship Program, as well as Red Tide: International Indigenous Climate Action Summit.

 For over fourteen years, Pawa has worked across Canada with a variety of Indigenous leaders, creating awareness about Aboriginal rights and responsibilities.
 She is passionate about developing programs that connect youth and communities to language, ceremony, children, healthy families and a respectful relationship with all creation in their territories.